 The contractor and the contractor’s employees with access to or who use FTI must meet the background check requirements defined in IRS Publication 1075.

 Any return or return information made available in any format shall be used only for the purpose of carrying out the provisions of this contract.
-Information contained in such material shall be treated as confidential and shall not be divulged or made known in any manner to any person except as may be necessary in the performance of this contract.
+Information contained in such material shall be treated as confidential and shall not be divulged or made known in any manner to any person except as may be necessary in the performance of this contract or as otherwise required by law.
 Disclosure to anyone other than an officer or employee of the contractor is prohibited.

 All returns and return information will be accounted for upon receipt and properly stored before, during, and after processing.
 In addition, all related output will be given the same level of protection as required for the source material.

-The Contractor certifies that the data processed during the performance of this contract will be completely purged from all data storage components of Contractor’s computer facility, and no output will be retained by the Contractor at the time the work is completed.
+The Contractor certifies that the data processed during the performance of this contract will be completely purged from all data storage components of Contractor’s computer facility, in accordance with the terms of its document retention/ destruction policies for such data (excluding longer storage periods needed for legal or regulatory compliance purposes)..
 If immediate purging of all data storage components is not possible, the Contractor certifies that any IRS data remaining in any storage component will be safeguarded to prevent unauthorized disclosures.

 Any spoilage or any intermediate hard copy printout that may result during the processing of IRS data will be given to the agency or the agency’s designee.
-When this is not possible, the Contractor will be responsible for the destruction of the spoilage or any intermediate hard copy printouts, and will provide the agency or the agency’s designee with a statement containing the date of destruction, description of material destroyed, and the method used.
+When this is not possible, the Contractor will be responsible for the destruction of the spoilage or any intermediate hard copy printouts, and will upon request provide the agency or the agency’s designee with a statement containing the date of destruction, description of material destroyed, and the method used.

 All computer systems receiving, processing, storing or transmitting FTI must meet the requirements defined in IRS Publication 1075.
 To meet functional and assurance requirements, the security features of the environment must provide for the managerial, operational, and technical controls.
 All security features must be available and activated to protect against unauthorized use of and access to Federal Tax Information.

-No work involving Federal Tax Information furnished under this contract will be subcontracted without prior written approval of the IRS.
+No work involving Federal Tax Information furnished under this contract will be subcontracted without prior written approval of the State.

-The contractor will maintain a list of employees authorized access.
-Such list will be provided to the agency and, upon request, to the IRS reviewing office.
+The contractor will maintain a list of employee access approvals by job title..

 The agency will have the right to void the contract if the contractor fails to provide the safeguards described above.